 What’s first on your travel list when normal travel resumes?

 I plan to travel to Cinque Terre in October 2021 and New Zealand, Samoa and Cook Islands in January/February 2022.

 Bengt was born three kilometers north of the Arctic Circle in a small village with ten inhabitants.
 He still lives in the same village which is bathed in the midnight sun during the months of June and July.
 In the winter months, he watches the northern lights (aurora borealis) from his window.
 When Bengt travels, the number of inhabitants in his village is reduced by 10%.
 He never travels in June and July because of the fantastic summer nights when sunset slips to sunrise seamlessly.
 Bengt usually travels in January and February when it’s cold and dark and he has to dig and clear the snow.
 It shortens the long six to seven months of winter.

 Photos by Bengt Enbuske

 The Road to 193 is a series of interviews with world travelers who are on a quest to visit all 193 United Nations recognized sovereign countries.
-About 121 travelers from around the world have visited all 193 UN countries, according to NomadMania, a non profit organization that validates the countries and regions visited by its community of travelers through a rigorous verification process.
+Less than 300 travelers from around the world have visited all 193 UN countries, according to NomadMania, a non profit organization that validates the countries and regions visited by its community of travelers through a rigorous verification process.
 The goal of visiting all 193 countries is elusive at times and fraught with challenges including trying to get a visa, going to a war torn country, finding passage to a remote island nation, traveling to dangerous locations and when the budget doesn’t quite fit the bill.
 But once conquered, the traveler joins an exclusive club of world travelers who persisted to reach their final destination.